-I tested the graphics card for some days and played some of the graphics intensive games and tried it on synthetic benchmarks and some adobe applications.
+I tested the graphics card for some days and played some of the graphics-intensive games and tried it on synthetic benchmarks and even on Adobe applications.
 The results I got are really exciting.
-Lets get into the details of Galax GTX 1060 EXOC and decide if it is a worthy upgrade.
+Let’s get into the details of Galax GTX 1060 EXOC and decide if it is a worthy upgrade.

-The Nvidia GTX 1060 competes with the AMD RX 480 in the market, while the AMD RX 480 is $50 cheaper in the US market but in India AMD pricing has not been very amicable.
-Initially they launched the card for Rs.
-28,999 later after a lot of hue and cry dropped the price by Rs.
+The Nvidia GTX 1060 competes with the AMD RX 480 in the market.
+The AMD RX 480 is $50 cheaper in the US market but in India, AMD pricing has not been very amicable.
+Initially, they launched the card for Rs.
+28,999, and later after a lot of hue and cry dropped the price by Rs.
 2,000.

-More price cuts may come but for now it is more expensive in the market compared to the Nvidia GTX 1060.
+More price cuts may come but for now, it is more expensive in the market than the Nvidia GTX 1060.

-The Galax Nvidia GTX 1060 is priced aggressively in the Indian market and can be bought at Rs.
+The Galax Nvidia GTX 1060 is priced aggressively in the Indian market and can be bought for Rs.
 23,600.

 Is the Nvidia GTX 1060 a Worthy Upgrade

-I upgraded our gaming rig couple of days back and I bought a new Intel 6th Gen Skylake Core i7 6700K processor (costs arm and leg) which was an upgrade from Intel Core i5 3570K processor.
-We will get into why we upgraded from the 3rd gen Intel i5 unlocked to an i7 in a upcoming article.
+I upgraded our gaming rig a couple of days back and I bought a new Intel 6th Gen Skylake Core i7 6700K processor (costs arm and leg) as an upgrade from the Intel Core i5 3570K processor.
+We will get into why we upgraded from the 3rd gen Intel i5 unlocked to an i7 in an upcoming article.

-We used the Intel Core i7 for this review along with the Corsair 16 GB , 3000 MHz Ram (as fast as it gets) and a Gigabyte Gaming 7 Motherboard (costs another arm and leg).
-Review for these are also coming soon.
+We used the Intel Core i7 for this review along with the Corsair 16 GB, 3000 MHz Ram (as fast as it gets), and a Gigabyte Gaming 7 Motherboard (costs another arm and leg).

 Inside the Box

-Nice Blueish Green large Box with graphics card neatly packed in the foam side pads and protective cover inside the Box.
+It comes with a nice Blueish Green large Box.
+The graphics card is neatly packed in the foam side pads and protective cover inside the Box.